-- To ensure that pupils are on the school premises prior to 8.55am and not before 8.40am, unless they are attending a club.
-Before 8.40am, pupils not attending a club, remain the responsibility of parents or carers. - To take children who are late to the school office to sign in, i.e. arriving after 8.55am in the morning or late after returning from the lunch break as stated below. - To collect children promptly at the end of the school day, at 3.15pm.
-After 3.15pm, children are the responsibility of their parents or carers, unless they are attending a club.
+- To ensure that pupils are on the school premises prior to 8.55am and not before 8.40am, unless they are attending Breakfast or any other club, tutoring group.
+Before 8.40am, pupils not attending a club, remain the responsibility of parents or carers. - To take children who are late to the school office to sign in, i.e. arriving after 8.55am in the morning or late after returning from the lunch break as stated below.

-- To collect children promptly at the end of extra-curricular activities or Kingfishers After School Club - To ensure that the school has current parent/carers and emergency contact telephone numbers and addresses
+- To collect children promptly at the end of the school day, at 3.15pm (3.10 pm Robins).
+After 3.15pm, children are the responsibility of their parents or carers, unless they are attending a club. - To collect children promptly at the end of extra-curricular activities or Kingfishers After School Club - To ensure that the school has current parent/carers and emergency contact telephone numbers and addresses